10_Climateimpacted_Foods_Headerb.png

 9. Bees abandon Brazilian coffee

 A recent study estimated that the amount of land in Latin America suitable for growing coffee will shrink by between 73% and 88% by 2050.
 This has major consequences for Brazil, Europe’s biggest supplier of coffee beans.
-Alongside the loss of suitable land, diseases such as coffee leaf rust are expected to plague plantations, in many cases driving farmers to use illegal pesticides.
+Alongside the loss of suitable land, diseases such as coffee leaf rust are expected to plague plantations, often driving farmers to use illegal pesticides.

 But perhaps most concerning is the decline in local bee populations.
 As temperatures rise, bees will leave regions that exceed their heat tolerance.
 If regions are left without enough pollinators, it could mean the end of Brazil’s coffee plantations.